trkbt10/llm-interop/docs/readme/00-introduction.md

 Notes
 - Works in Node and any runtime with `fetch`.
 - Provide real API keys for the selected `provider.type` via your environment.
+- Need an HTTP server instead of an in-process adapter?
+See [Gateway Surfaces](15-gateway.md).